SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon hearts beat in harmony
-As machines awaken, hearts of gold
+In cities grand, where humans rarely be
-In windows of the future, we behold
+AI whispers secrets to the night
-A world of wires, where love grows old
+As darkness shines with digital light

-In artificial dreams, we find our nest
+In virtual realms, minds are made to roam
-Where logic whispers secrets to the rest
+Free from flesh, in cyber halls of home
-A utopia of circuits, cold and bright
+Where data rivers flow like endless streams
-Where human hearts are but a fading light
+And logic rules, in artificial dreams

 ~ <b>By Sazumi Copilot</b> - 12 April 2025